Skip to content

 This medication may affect the results of some medical tests and lab procedures, including brain scans for Parkinson’s disease.
 Make sure all of your doctors and lab staff are aware that you use this medication.

 If you are wondering, “how long does Zoloft take to work?” the answer is the first two weeks may see some improvement in sleep, energy, or hunger.
 These bodily symptoms becoming better can be a crucial early sign that the drug is working.
-It may take 6–8 weeks for a depressed mood and lack of interest in activities to improve completely.
+It may take 6–8 weeks for a depressed mood and lack of interest in activities to improve.

 Sertraline, the active ingredient in Zoloft, can make some people sleepy or unable to fall asleep while making others feel fatigued or sleepy.
-Taking the prescription first thing in the morning could be beneficial if you have trouble falling asleep.
+Taking the prescription in the morning could be beneficial if you have trouble falling asleep.

 It is safe to use Zoloft for months or even years because it is a long-term drug.
 However, dependence may develop because it is a substance that alters consciousness.
 A person has become reliant on Zoloft when it is difficult to function normally or get through the day without taking it.